 The legal description of the property is as follows: “All of Lot 14, Block 32, Calhoun Park West of the East 129 feet thereof, also that part of Lot 14, Block 32, Calhoun Park described as follows: Commencing at a point on the North line of said Lot 14, which point is 129 feet West of the Northeast corner thereof; thence Southerly across said lot to a point on the South line of said lot, which said point is 129 feet West of the Southeast corner thereof; thence East on said South line of Lot 14 a distance of one foot; thence northerly in a straight line across said lot to the point of beginning, also

-"That part of Lot 13, Block 32, Calhoun Park lying West of a line drawn from a point on the North line of said lot distant 128 feet West from the Northeast corner thereof to a point on the South line of said lot distant 127 feet West from the Southeast corner of said lot, also
+“That part of Lot 13, Block 32, Calhoun Park lying West of a line drawn from a point on the North line of said lot distant 128 feet West from the Northeast corner thereof to a point on th'e South line of said lot distant 127 feet West from the Southeast corner of said lot, also

-"All of Lot 12, Block 32, Calhoun Park except the East 126 feet thereof and except the South 10 feet of said Lot 12 lying Westerly of the East 126 feet of said Lot 12 together with an easement for driveway purposes over a strip of land in said Lot 12 described as follows: Beginning at a point in the South line of said Lot 12 distant 85 feet West of the Southeast corner thereof; thence Northwesterly to a point distant 10 feet North of the South line thereof and 126 feet West of the East line of said Lot 12, said last described course being hereinafter referred to and designated as `Line A'; thence North parallel with the East line of said Lot 12 to an intersection with a line drawn parallel with and 10 feet at right angles Northerly of said `Line A' and extension thereof; thence Southeasterly parallel with said `Line A' and extension thereof to the South line of said Lot 12; thence West on the South line of said Lot 12 to the point of beginning; and together with an easement for driveway purposes over that part of Lot 12 lying Southwesterly of the Northerly line of above described easement and over the North 12 feet of the East 85 feet of Lot 11, Block 32, Calhoun Park, Hennepin County, Minnesota."
+“All of Lot 12, Block 32, Calhoun Park except the East 126 feet thereof and except the South 10 feet of said Lot 12 lying Westerly of the East 126 feet of said Lot 12 together with an easement for driveway purposes oVer a strip of land in said Lot 12 described as follows: Beginning at a point in the South line of said Lot 12 distant 85 feet West of the Southeast corner thereof; thence Northwesterly to a point distant 10 feet North of the South line thereof and 126 feet West of the East line of said Lot 12, said last described course being hereinafter referred to and designated as ‘Line A’; thence North parallel with the East line of said Lot 12 to an intersection with a line drawn parallel with and 10 feet at right angles Northerly of said ‘Line A’ and extension thereof; thence Southeasterly parallel with said ‘Line A’ and extension thereof to the South line of said Lot 12; thence West *157 on the South lirie of said Lot 12 to the point of beginning; and together with an easement for driveway purposes over that part of Lot 12 lying Southwesterly of the Northerly line of above described easement and over the North 12 feet of the East 85 feet of Lot 11, Block 32, Calhoun Park, Hennepin County, Minnesota.”

 The parties have stipulated that the “hold order” in question here is not an ordinance.

-Here the "hold order" involved had been adopted on July 10, 1953, some 9 years prior to plaintiff's application for the building permit and had remained in effect since that date.
+Here the “hold order” involved had been adopted on July 10, 1953, some 9 years prior to plaintiffs application for the building permit and had remained in effect since that date.